 What happens after 4 days of not drinking?
 Heavy drinkers or binge drinkers should feel more hydrated and less fatigued after 4 days of not drinking.
 Those who struggle with alcoholism may feel their alcohol withdrawal symptoms start to go away by the 4th day.

-Within 3-7 days, withdrawal symptoms will stop for most dependent drinkers.
-In rare cases, symptoms can develop into delirium tremens (DTs), which is a medical emergency.
 Can you die from alcohol withdrawal?
-Dying from alcohol withdrawal is rare, but can happen.
+Dying from alcohol withdrawal is rare but can happen.
 If you struggle with addiction and have other health problems, please contact a medical professional to assist your recovery process.

 Many former drinkers will continue to see improvements in their sleep patterns, their hydration, and their skin health.